-It occurred to me that a pie would be a perfect thing to have for breakfast.
-Provided it had bacon and egg in it, of course.
+It occurred to me that a pie would be a perfect thing to have for breakfast, so these bacon and egg breakfast pies came about.

 The pies would be perfect to take to a breakfast picnic or serve a lot of people at brunch.
 Im quite partial to bacon and egg at any time of the day, so I think they do well for lunch and supper too.Print